Oikos 2025

 Introduction

-Oikos is pivoting away from its original model of synthetic asset emission to embrace an emerging narrative called “Up Only & Unruggable Liquidity”.
-This technology aims to revolutionize how tokens are launched and bootstrapped through an innovative approach that involves deploying smart contract code to encode precise token emission policies and permissionless market-making strategies to manage the token’s liquidity without intermediaries.
+Oikos is pivoting away from its original model of synthetic asset emission to adopt an emerging narrative called “Up Only & Unruggable Liquidity.”
+This technology aims to revolutionize the launch and bootstrapping of tokens through an innovative approach that involves deploying smart contract code to encode precise token emission policies and permissionless market-making strategies, thereby managing the token’s liquidity without intermediaries.
 As part of the restructuring, Oikos will feature a permissionless launchpad through which projects can deploy tokens leveraging this technology.

 Up Only & Unruggable Liquidity

-The technology's core concepts are the “solvency invariant” and “floor minimum value” (FMV).
-The former refers to the protocol’s ability to buy back its circulating supply while avoiding unexpected price movements; the latter is the minimum price the token will ever reach in case of a massive sell-off.
-As a plus, the FMV is ensured to only increase in value as liquidity rises due to trading and other protocol revenue flows, regardless of market direction.
-Importantly, the protocol is trustless, which means that the liquidity is managed entirely by smart contract code, eliminating the risk of “rug pulls” by malicious operators.
+The technology's core concepts are the “solvency invariant” and “intrinsic minimum value” (IMV).
+The former refers to the protocol’s ability to buy back its circulating supply while avoiding unexpected price fluctuations; the latter is the minimum price the token will ever reach in the event of a massive sell-off.
+Additionally, the IMV is guaranteed to increase in value as liquidity rises due to trading and other protocol revenue streams, regardless of market direction.
+Importantly, the protocol is trustless, meaning that liquidity is managed entirely by smart contract code, thereby eliminating the risk of “rug pulls” by malicious operators.

 Permissionless Market Making

-To deliver the features described in the previous section, the token liquidity is deployed to three contiguous positions (Fig 1) on a DEX supporting concentrated liquidity, e.g. Uniswap V3 or Pancake Swap.
-This is done by depositing the underlying asset (e.g. BNB) and backing the tokens in the floor position during the token bootstrap phase.
-As mentioned in the previous section, this process is handled by the smart contracts composing the protocol in a trustless way.
-The anchor and discovery positions originally only contain tokens (e.g. OKS) and get exchanged for the underlying as trading happens.
+To deliver the features described in the previous section, the token liquidity is deployed to three contiguous positions (Fig 1) on a DEX supporting concentrated liquidity, e.g., Uniswap V3 or Pancake Swap.
+This is done by depositing the underlying asset (e.g., BNB) and backing the tokens in the floor position during the token bootstrap phase.
+As mentioned in the previous section, this process is handled by the smart contracts that compose the protocol in a trustless manner.
+The anchor and discovery positions initially only contain tokens (e.g., OKS) and are exchanged for the underlying as trading occurs.
 As the anchor and discovery positions are filled in with the underlying asset and hit a defined threshold, funds are relocated and sent to the floor; such operations can be triggered by interacting with a public-facing function exposed by the smart contracts.
-This mechanism enables the FMV to increase in value over time and never decrease, while the token price is free to float within the entire liquidity price range.
+This mechanism enables the IMV to increase in value over time and never decrease while the token price is free to float within the entire liquidity price range.

 Concentrated liquidity

-In contrast with its V2 predecessor, Uniswap V3 allows anyone to provide liquidity for a token pair in a definite price range.
+In contrast to its V2 predecessor, Uniswap V3 allows anyone to provide liquidity for a token pair within a specific price range.
 This is done by concentrating the liquidity instead of distributing it uniformly along the reserves curve.
-Depending on the range chosen and the market direction, each position changes from being composed entirely of one asset to containing solely the other asset, plus the corresponding fees.
-The maximum amount of each asset that liquidity positions can absorb is called “capacity” in this article.
+Depending on the chosen range and market direction, each position transitions from being composed entirely of one asset to containing the other asset, plus the corresponding fees solely.
+The maximum amount of each asset that liquidity positions can absorb is referred to as “capacity” in this article.

 Liquidity Structure